List of tallest buildings in Sydney: 1960s and 1970s

 With growing demand for office space, the abolition of the 46 m height limit in 1957 saw a subsequent construction boom for taller buildings beginning in the late 50s through to the early 1960s.
 During this period, Sydney played host to the construction of various new towers that would subsequently stand as the tallest in the nation.
 In 1962, the modernist AMP Building was completed, becoming the tallest building in Australia at a height of 115 m.
 Shortly after, Australia Square was completed in 1967, also taking the title tallest in Australia at 170 m.
-At the time, Australia Square was the world's tallest light weight concrete building and was also the first true skyscraper in Australia at over 150 m as defiined by the Council on Tall Buildings and Urban Habitat.
+At the time, Australia Square was the world's tallest light weight concrete building and was also the first true skyscraper in Australia at over 150 m as defined by the Council on Tall Buildings and Urban Habitat.

 Following this, the 1970s saw Sydney continue its construction boom and status as the city with the nation's tallest buildings.
 In 1976, the AMP Centre (now the Quay Quarter Tower) was completed, standing at a record height of 188 m.
 This title was short-lived, with the completion of the Harry Seidler designed MLC Centre in 1977, which stood at a height of 228 metres, the first building in Australia to surpass 200 m.